nalpako2027/nalpako2027.github.io/_posts/complete-case-analysis-danger.md

 | Black or Hispanic | 0.269 | 0.376 |
 | English language learner | 0.014 | 0.030 |

 The students who survived listwise deletion arrived with higher baseline achievement, higher SES, higher self-efficacy, higher expectations — their own and their parents' — and were less likely to be Black, Hispanic, English language learners, or enrolled in public schools.
-The students who got dropped were, almost across the board, the more disadvantaged — precisely the group the Early-Algebra literature identifies as standing to gain the most from that early placement.
+The students who got dropped were, almost across the board, the more disadvantaged — precisely the group the Early-Algebra literature identifies as standing to gain the most from that early placement (and likely to be negatively affected by TDB).

 This is the mechanism by which complete-case analysis quietly biases a study: it doesn't announce itself as bias.
 It shows up as reduced significance, and it's easy to file that under "we just didn't have enough power."
 But when the missingness is entangled with the very demographic characteristics that predict the outcome of interest, what looks like a power problem is also a validity problem.
 The two are tangled together, and separating them requires exactly the kind of diagnostic comparison shown above.